mikestreety/mikestreety/app/content/blog/2023-02-22-reset-a-git-repository-back-to-origin.md

 **Remove everything in your repository that shouldn't be there**

-If you want to get rid of everything that is not committed (or in `.gitignore`) you can run the following command.
+If you want to get rid of everything that is not committed (and not `.gitignored`) you can run the following command.

 ```
 git clean
 ```

-**Be aware** though, with the (in)correct flags it may remove config files & `node_modules` folders too.
+**Be aware** though, with the (in)correct flags it may remove config files & folders too.
 Run `git clean --help` to begin.
 It is worth noting there is also an interative mode (`--interactive`) which will ask you about specific files and/or folders.
+I encountered mis-deletetion when combined with DDEV.